 Once you’ve defined your marketing goals, it’s time to choose the right channels and tools to spread your brand’s message.
 First, look at the tools you’re already using and assess their impact.
 For example, if you’re using paid media to attract customers, such as direct mail campaigns, do you think they are meeting expectations?
 Would you be better off investing more in a different marketing method?

 Furthermore, if you haven’t taken the leap into social media marketing, now is the time.
 Creating high-quality content for platforms such as Facebook, Instagram, TikTok, Twitter, and Pinterest is a great way to spread your brand message.
+Email marketing is very important.
+Using re-engagement emails is a powerful strategy to motivate your customers to stay engaged and connected to your brand by encouraging them to take action.
+Here you have a list of re-engagement email examples.
 However, to leverage these platforms fully, we recommend that you use social media scheduling, analytics, listening, monitoring and engagement tools.

 Social media scheduling tools will save you a considerable amount of time, and analytics tools will enable you to check if your content is meeting certain goals.
 Engagement tools will help you stay on top of comments and messages, and listening tools allow you to analyse general consumer sentiment about topics and brands.